Abhishek-2812/delta-demo/README.md

 # delta-demo
-This is our first Git &amp; Github class.
+This is our first Git &amp; Github Class.